 You can often sell fresh mushrooms locally with relative ease but to sell fresh or dried mushrooms at an international level, for example to Europe or Japan, the mushrooms need to go through a process for quality assurance.

-Since boreal forest mushrooms only appear on the forest floor for a short period of time and quickly deteriorate, do you think it’s a bad thing to be harvesting them for ourselves or to be selling to restaurants who don’t have the opportunity to forage?
+Since boreal forest mushrooms only appear on the forest floor for a short period of time and quickly deteriorate, do you think it’s a bad thing to be harvesting them for ourselves or to be sold to restaurants that don’t have the opportunity to forage?

-No experienced mushroom hunter wants to wipe out any patches, as a matter of fact, we want to learn to better preserve them and return every year.
+No experienced mushroom hunter wants to wipe out any patches, as a matter of fact, we want to learn to better preserve them and return to them every year.

 But we always have to keep in mind that wildlife also relies on mushrooms for food sources and that sharing is caring.